Average site perimeter of directed animals on the two-dimensional lattices: Heaps of pieces

-The notion of heaps of pieces, and its use to the enumeration of directed animals, is due to Viennot, and this topic is covered in much more detail in \cite{viennot}.
 Intuitively, a heap is a finite set of pieces.
 It is built by dropping successively the pieces at certain positions, chosen from a given set.
-When the position of two pieces overlap, the second piece falls on the first, like in Figure~\ref{animal-heap}.
-A more formal definition is given below.
+When the positions of two pieces overlap, the second piece falls on the first, like in Figure~\ref{animal-heap}.
+A formal definition is given below.